MoMenne/cs50x-kansascity/calendar/cs50/unit1-fundamentals/module1/materials/class3/README.md

 1. Studios
   * [Repeat](../studios/repeat)
   * [Dollars and Cents](../studios/dollars-and-cents)
-2. Office Hours: continue working on [Problem Set 1](../problem-set).
+2. Extreme Coding: continue working on [Problem Set 1](../problem-set).

 ### Homework
 1. You're ready for [Module 2](../../../module2)!
 The next step is to start work on the [Prep for Module 2 / Class 1](../../../module2/materials/class1-prep)